controlplaneio-fluxcd/distribution/docs/distribution/support.md

 ControlPlane continuously monitors the Flux controllers for vulnerabilities and provides remediation guidance for CVEs affecting Flux functionality.

-The security team is responsible for assessing the exploit ability of the vulnerabilities and producing patches.
+The security team is responsible for assessing the exploitability of the vulnerabilities and producing patches.
 CVE exceptions are issued in the OpenVEX format for vulnerabilities that are not exploitable in the context of the Flux controllers.